andreafabrizi/DNSProxy/README.md

 * get on DOH and H2 in simple way (CURL)
 * will soon add the arduino-ethernet library with the added select() function (sorry for delay)

 Version 1.5 - February 2018:
 * added IETF references
 * added Arduino double ethernet shield script
 * fixed NS/CNAME answers (C) and resolver script (PHP)
 * added the GO version made by chinese people, inspired at my DNSP software
+* MIT License in accordance to transfer of rights operated via mail by Andrea

 * everything works as usual: caching is lazy, CURL follows redirects (301, I want less of them)
 * other thought and implementations pending